 The third-year apprenticeship is intended to introduce you to the process of conducting research in a specific area of psychology.
 In collaboration with the professor who has agreed to supervise you, you will work on one or more projects, learning the methods of research in that area.
 Over the course of the year you should acquire the expertise to plan, organize, and conduct a research project yourself.
 Ideally, you will become a member of the professor's laboratory and will learn about the intellectual interests and scientific values of your colleagues.
 This opportunity for close interaction with professors and advanced students is one of the chief benefits of the honours program.

 The apprenticeship culminates in a formal thesis proposal, which is due at the end of the second term.
-You will also be expected to give a brief oral presentation of the proposal at the Brian Harder Honours Day Conference, which is held after the last day of classes in April.
+You will also be expected to give a brief oral presentation of the proposal at the Brian Harder Honours Day Conference, which is held in the Winter term, usually March.

 Fourth Year Thesis (Psyco 490/499)

 The thesis is a written report (similar to a journal article) of the research project you have developed and executed over the third and fourth years.
 It is an opportunity for an original piece of work that contributes to psychological knowledge, and so it is a chance to leave your mark on the field.
 Indeed, some honours theses are eventually published in scholarly journals.
 Regardless of whether it is published, your thesis will be formal evidence of the research skills you have attained.